October has quite the monopoly on “black” market days.

 - The markets are turbulent, largely because of global factors.
 The uncertainty over the US stimulus, combined with the consistent commentary that the markets are not in sync with the economy, and a second wave of Covid cases, meant that investors are nervous about business growth.

 - More reason to feel indebted?
-SEBI is setting up a committee to design a framework that determines minimum liquid assets in debt funds, and a stress-test methodology that factors in liquidity, credit, and market risk.
+SEBI is setting up a committee to design a framework that determines minimum in debt funds, and a stress-test methodology that factors in , credit, and market risk.
 Transparency and safety, both good bets.

 - And betting the farm on reform is what the government has done in a bid to revive the economy.
 Broadly, the thrust is on deregulating the “mandi system” that includes the sale, pricing and storage of farm produce.
 Being able to sell to private players can be seen as a positive, but the long term effect of the free market in terms of (not having) minimum price guarantees, and rural inflation is what worries the farmers.

 So, how does the market’s non-ergodicity affect you?
-Imagine you and a friend have the same mutual fund in your portfolio.
-The fund is now at a 52 week high.
+Imagine you and a friend have the samein your .
+The is now at a 52 week high.
 Would both of you be equally happy?
 Not necessarily.
-It would depend on the price at which you bought it, your expectations, its percentage allocation in your portfolio and so on.
+It would depend on the price at which you bought it, your expectations, its percentage allocation in your and so on.

 The market is made of millions of such individuals (and institutions), and these variables would impact their outcomes too.
 At any point, a market high or crash will affect everyone differently.
 The markets may have a herd mentality, but the individual investor doesn’t really get any herd immunity!
 Non-ergodic.

 What’s a good way to dodge the market’s non-ergodicity bullet?
-Effective diversification.
-Fund diversification through asset allocation, and time diversification using staggered investments.
+Effective. through , and time using staggered investments.